razzlestorm/gainsworth/.github/README.md

 * CI/CD tests
 * Unit tests (if the above proves to be too complicated for Discord botting)
 * Track consecutive days of activity, or % of time
+* Add ability to insert gain at specific date/time.
 * ...